2021-22 AHP Webinar Series: Request for Proposals

 - How does my organization generate and/or implement fresh ideas?

 Proposals will be accepted on a rolling basis.
 Proposed webinars will be reviewed and selected quarterly.
-AHP is currently seeking proposals for webinars to take place from January-April 2021.
+AHP is currently seeking proposals for webinars to take place from July-October 2021.

 As you develop your proposal, please consider the following topics, which are focus areas for the 2020-2021 Webinar Series.
 While proposals may address more than one topic area, you must select one topic area as the best fit.